Blog-article-banner

 We acknowledge the unique experiences, perspectives, and viewpoints of our group members to help inform Varo about our LGBTQ+ customers and the issues they face, both financial and otherwise.

-What we can all do to address the LGBTQ+ wealth gap
+What can we do to address the LGBTQ+ wealth gap?

 We all play a part in addressing the LGBTQ+ wealth gap and promoting financial equality for all.
 This can include advocating for policy change at the local, state, and federal levels in an effort to reduce discrimination and promote a more equal society for LGBTQ+ individuals everywhere.
 It can also include advocating for policies that increase access to financial services, affordable housing, healthcare, and other basic needs.